Investors Rush to Scrub Ties to Firm Behind Iowa Clusterf*ck

 “I remember seeing them say we decided to do an app and thinking, ‘wow that is a terrible idea,’” the operative said.

-As of now, the Nevada Democratic Party is slated to use the Shadow app for its own caucuses on February 222 and the Wisconsin Democratic Party has also used Shadow as a vendor too, though for text messaging services.
-By midday Tuesday, the Nevada Democratic Party had put out a statement saying it would not be using the same app or vendor.
+The Nevada Democratic Party had been slated to use the Shadow app for its own caucuses on February 22.
+By midday Tuesday, the party put out a statement saying it would not be using the same app or vendor.